vapo643/SimHBSftwerdv/replit.md

 # Overview
-Simpix is a full-stack TypeScript application designed for comprehensive credit management within financial institutions.
-Its primary goal is to streamline the credit proposal workflow, from creation and payment processing to formalization tracking.
-Key features include a production-ready credit simulation API, secure document management, template-based PDF generation for credit contracts, and a complete payment queue system.
-The project aims to be a leading solution in the credit management market, emphasizing banking-grade security, compliance, and efficient data management.
+Simpix is a full-stack TypeScript application designed to streamline credit management for financial institutions.
+It provides a comprehensive solution for the credit proposal workflow, encompassing creation, payment processing, and formalization tracking.
+Key capabilities include a production-ready credit simulation API, secure document management, template-based PDF generation for credit contracts, and a robust payment queue system.
+The project aims to be a leading solution in the credit management market, prioritizing banking-grade security, compliance, and efficient data handling.
+Its business vision includes automating credit operations, reducing manual errors, enhancing regulatory compliance, and providing a scalable platform for future financial products, targeting significant market penetration in the fintech sector.

 # User Preferences
 ### PROTOCOLO DE APRENDIZADO GUIADO (PAG) V2.0